-This month Mike and I celebrate our one year wedding anniversary!
-One year feels like both a lifetime and the blink of an eye all wrapped into one.
+May is the month when Mike and I celebrate our wedding anniversary!
+It feels like both a lifetime and the blink of an eye all wrapped into one.
 From planning our wedding to buying our first home, expanding the business and introducing new planning resources, it has been a really full year in some hard and beautiful ways.

 What I Loved Most About Our Wedding Day

 We Planned Time to Ourselves During the Day

 One of the highlights of the day for me was having a private first look; just the two of us.
 Mike and I each arrived at our venue early, while our family and friends continued getting ready back at the hotel.
 Having our first look alone was one of the most peaceful and happy times of the whole day for me.
 It solidified the feeling of it being “our day” and gave me a chance to feel calm and connected to soaking in the moments as they happened.
 We chose not to have a formal wedding party, so we had a little more time in our schedule where wedding party portraits would normally have been done.
 We spent that time exploring the gardens with our photographer and taking portraits at a relaxed paced before our family joined us for photos before the ceremony.